kartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation-tool.md

 # GEA Reforestation Tool (Plugin) User Manual

 Welcome to the GEA Reforestation Tool user manual.
-This guide will help you navigate and utilise the tool to visualise historical imagery, access different landscape maps, and generate reports for potential afforestation sites.
+This guide will help you navigate and utilise the tool to visualise historical imagery, access different landscape maps, and generate reports for potential reforestation sites.

 ![GEA reforestation](./img/gea-reforestation-tool-1.png)